slange-dev/tmux-config-test/readme.md

 ## Installation

 Prerequisites:

-- tmux >= "v2.4"
+- Tmux >= "v2.4"
+- OSX
-- OSX, Linux (tested on Ubuntu 14 and CentOS7), FreeBSD (tested on 11.1)
+- Linux (tested on Ubuntu 14 and CentOS7)
+- FreeBSD (tested on 11.1)

 Personally, I use it on OSX 10.11.5 El Capitan through iTerm2.
 On OSX you can install latest 2.6 version with `brew install tmux`.
 On Linux it's better to install from source, because official repositories usually contain outdated version.
-For example, CentOS7 - v1.8 from base repo, Ubuntu 14 - v1.8 from trusty/main.
+For example, CentOS7 - v1.8 from base repo,
+Ubuntu 14 - v1.8 from trusty/main.
 For how to install from source, see this [gist](https://gist.github.com/P7h/91e14096374075f5316e) or just google it.

 To install tmux-config:

 ```bash
 git clone https://github.com/slange-dev/tmux-config-testings.git
 ./tmux-config-testings/install.sh
 ```

 `install.sh` script does following:

 - copies files to `~/.tmux` directory
 - symlink tmux config file at `~/.tmux.conf`, existing `~/.tmux.conf` will be backed up
 - [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) will be installed at default location `~/.tmux/plugins/tpm`, unless already presemt